Hunger interview with John Morton

 With managements help and our own creativity we continued to develop Hunger’s unique sound.
 We all liked the heavy northwest sound of The Wailers and The Sonics.
 We also liked The Swinging London sound and The Zombies and we were intrigued by The Doors.
 The keyboard player loved Jimmy Smith and his jazz sound.
 We took all those elements and developed a unique sound that still sounds great as the day we recorded it.
 Management wanted our sound to be like The Doors but not quite the same so I set out to write songs with inward meanings and delve into the darker side of our minds.
 I knew it would be ahead of it’s time and probably not be accepted as regular airplay but management said that The Doors had opened the way for Hunger’s kind of music Hunger’s music spoke to a generation that was trying to find out where they fit in with the Vietnam war, protests and social unrest.
 Years later I had someone tell me from Russia that Hunger was the only american rock music they could listen to during communist rule.
 It’s awesome to hear that and Hunger’s place in history and rock history will live on.
 Little did I know at 20 years old Hunger would have that kind of effect so many years later.

-What can you tell me about recording sessions of your first album.
-The first acetate was never released.
+What can you tell me about recording sessions for your first album?
+Acetate was never released.
 It was until later you released an album titled Strictly From Hunger.
-This acetate version also features both Ed King and Gene Gunnels of Strawberry Alarm Clock, if I'm correct?
+This acetate version also features both Ed King and Gene Gunnels of Strawberry Alarm Clock.

 The original recordings for the album were done in a studio in Venice California.
 Management was always trying to do things the cheapest way possible and our album suffered because of it.
 Hunger’s two singles No Shame and She Let Him Continue were done at Original Sound.
 There were so many hit songs recorded there.
 Jimi Hendrix recorded there and I believe The Cream did too.
 I wish we had recorded the album there.
 It would have truly captured what Hunger really sounded like.
 The sound engineers were highly experienced and knew how to create a hit song.